kittykatattack/ga/README.md

 ##### Creating game scenes

-Ga has a useful method called `group` that lets you group game sprites together so that you can work with them as one unit.
-This is great for making compound sprites, and also for making game scenes.
+Ga has a useful method called `group` that lets you group game objects together so that you can work with them as one unit.
+Groups are used for grouping together special objects called **sprites**  (which you'll learn all about in the next section.)
+But they're also used for making game scenes.

 Treasure Hunter uses two game scenes: `gameScene` which is the main game, and `gameOverScene` which is displayed when the game is finished.
 Here's how the `gameScene` is made using the `group` method:

     gameScene = g.group();

-Now if you want to add sprites to the `gameScene`, you can do it using the `addChild` method.
+But after you've made some sprites you want to add sprites to the `gameScene`, you can do it using the `addChild` method.

     gameScene.addChild(anySprite);